sonic-net/SONiC/doc/ifa-hld.md

 Attribute    : { <name> | all }
 The command is used to show TAM collector information.

-3. Command   : show tam-int-ifa flow
+3. Command   : show tam int-ifa flow
 Attribute(s) : { <name> | all }
 The command is used to display configured IFA flow information.

+4. Command   : show tam int-ifa statistics Attribute(s) : { <name> | all }
+The command is used to display statisitcs of IFA flow.

+5. Command   : show tam int-ifa status
+The command is used to display status of TAM.

 #### 3.6.2.3 Debug Commands
 N/A